 When it comes to knives, there are tons of options to choose from.
 That can easily make you confused about which one to pick.

-This comprehensive guide will go over the difference between three mostly used knives: Nakiri knife, Santoku Knife, and Chef’s Knife.
+In This comprehensive guide, we will go over the difference between the three most used knives: the Nakiri knife, the Santoku Knife, and the Chef’s Knife.

 We will take a look at their uses, and we will compare each of these knives with the other two.
 So, without further ado, let’s dive right in.